MikeKomor/FigmaHCI/README.md

 #Above are screenshots of the app working.
 This app is created ina very simple intuative design to be easy to use for elderly peoplem, as see in screenshot 4 it also has a help button for the elderly to get 911 help.

+#Top 5 desirable features:
+#1.
+911 Button - Call for help automatically with one click, cancel with a tripple tap on the screen
+#2.
+In depth guides, Guides that have alot of information for middle aged adults
+#3.
+More guides, kids love to learn new things and there is alot of information
+#4.
+The ability to have a watch application that the elderly could ultilze all the time.
+#5.
+A notification feature if someone in your area has covid.
+Something that pops up as a noitifcation to suggest to the user to say home.